Вернуться назад

 Finally ICAO FANS concept based on GPS-GLONASS global navigation satellite system is widely implemented.

-For exceptional contribution to this international program implementation and civil use of GLONASS system as the utmost GNSS component the IAC Chairperson Dr. T. Anodina was awarded with the highest UN (ICAO) award from 190 states as scientist and prominent research worker.
+For exceptional contribution to the implementation of international program and civil use of GLONASS system as the utmost GNSS component, IAC Chairperson Dr. T. Anodina was given the highest UN (ICAO) award from 190 states as scientist and prominent researcher.

-In this regard the IAO Assembly 39th Session with participation of T. Anodina, the only Edward Warner prize winner invited to the 41th Award Ceremony has become the landmark event.
+In this regard, the 39th session of the IAC Assembly, attended by T. Anodina, the only Edward Warner Award laureate invited to the 41st award ceremony, was a landmark event.

-Signing the Addendum to Memorandum of understanding between IAC and ICAO which was the result of effective cooperation in the field of civil aviation flight safety and marking a new stage of cooperation in the field of the ICAO Standards and Recommended practices implementation in the region of Member States of the Agreement was held within the framework of the Assembly on September 30.
+On September 30, during the Assembly, the ammendment to the Memorandum of Understanding between the IAC and ICAO was signed.
+This was the result of fruitful cooperation in civil aviation safety and marked a new stage in the implementation of ICAO Standards and Recommended Practices in the region of the Agreement's Member States.

-On behalf of ICAO the Memorandum was signed by the President of ICAO Council Dr. Aliu who recognized the importance and need of further international and regional cooperation and "efficiency of the IAC activity, its high international authority and substantial experience in the field of flight safety".
+On behalf of ICAO, the Memorandum was signed by ICAO Council President Dr. Aliu, who recognized the importance and needy of further international and regional cooperation, as well as “efficiency of the IAC activities, its high international authority and significant experience in the field of flight safety.”

-Signing of the Addendum will make better use of regional cooperation potential inherent by the Interstate Aviation Committee 25 years ago for the benefit of flight safety of the regions of newly independent states of post-soviet territory.
+The signing of the addendum will allow for the full realization of the potential for regional cooperation established by the Interstate Aviation Committee 25 years ago, for the benefit of ensuring flight safety in the regions of the newly independent states of the post-Soviet space.

-ICAO-IAC RER/01/901 project implemented since 2001 and which is now one of the most long-term and successful COSCAP projects in the ICAO technical cooperation Programme with the support of the ICAO, Airbus Company, Boeing, FAA USA patners has become the example of traditional methods of aviation specialists training in a form of workshops, conferences, symposiums held in the IAC and also innovative methods involving aviation training sets, aviation equipment, workshops at airfields and on the basis of operated aircraft.
+The ICAO-IAC RER/01/901 project, implemented since 2001 and currently one of the longest-term and most successful COSCAP projects in the ICAO Technical Cooperation Program with the support of ICAO partners, Airbus, Boeing, and the US FAA, has become an example of traditional methods of training aviation specialists in the form of seminars, conferences, and symposiums held at the IAC, as well as innovative methods using flight simulators, aviation equipment, and workshops at airfields and on the basis of aircraft in service.

-Developed approaches and initiatives within the framework of the Project in the field of aviation specialists training were highly appreciated by aviation authorities of Member States of the Agreement as the most efficient and cost-effective due to the possibility of involving larger number of aviation specialists.
+The approaches and initiatives developed within the Project in the field of training aviation specialists were highly appreciated by the aviation authorities of the States Parties to the Agreement as the most effective and cost-effective due to the possibility of attracting a larger number of aviation specialists.

-The project is actively implementing the ICAO campaign "No country left behind".
-Over 100 different events with participation of about 9000 aviation specialists from the region countries have been held over 15-year period within the framework of the Project.
+The project has been actively implementing the ICAO campaign "No country left behind".
+Over the course of 15 years, different events with participation of about 9000 aviation specialists from the region countries have been held over 15-year period within the framework of the Project.

-Intensive development of aviation staff, state inspectors training on various activities of aviation industry including aviation security, flight safety, airworthiness and others based on ICAO Standards and Recommended practices and regulatory documents (Aviation regulations) of the Interstate Aviation Committee approved by the Council is in the Project plans.
+The main objective of the project is to intensive development of aviation staff, state inspectors training on various activities of aviation industry including aviation security, flight safety, airworthiness and others based on ICAO Standards and Recommended Practices and regulatory documents (Aviation Regulations) of the Interstate Aviation Committee approved by the Council is in the Project plans.

-Practical cooperation on region states support within the framework of the "continuous monitoring programme" (USOAP) is enhancing.
-This support is effective in such states as Armenia, Kazakhstan, Kyrgyz Republic, Russian Federation, Tajikistan, etc.
+Practical cooperation in support of regional states is expanding within the framework of the Continuous Monitoring Program (CMP).
+This support has been effective in such states such as Armenia, Kazakhstan, Kyrgyz Republic, Russian Federation, Tajikistan, and others.

-It should be noted that the ICAO Manual on establishing similar regional organisations (Doc 9946) contains reference on IAC as the pattern of efficient regional cooperation implementation in this field.
+It should be noted that the ICAO Manual on the establishment of similar Regional Organizations (Doc 9946) contains a reference to the IAC as a model of effective regional cooperation implementation in this area.

-We fully accept and support the ICAO main slogans - "Uniting aviation" and "No country left behind".
-We embodied these principles in the start of our activity and they will form the basis of our further work in which we maintaining firm positions in international community established 70 years ago will certainly continue to rely on the ICAO support and participation.
+We fully accept and support ICAO's main slogans: "Uniting Aviation" and "No Country Left Behind."
+We have placed these principles at the core of our work, and they will form the basis of our future work, which, while maintaining the strong position in the international community we gained 70 years ago, will undoubtedly continue to rely on ICAO's support and participation.

-We are grateful for those numerous congratulations received from Member States of the Interstate Agreement on Civil Aviation and Use of Airspace, the ICAO Member States, international organisations, ICAO, ministries and organisations with which IAC has closely collaborated over these years, public organisations, aviation specialists and mass media.
+We are grateful for the numerous congratulations received from States Parties to the Interstate Agreement on Civil Aviation and the Use of Airspace, ICAO Member States, international organizations, ICAO, ministries and organizations with which the IAC has closely cooperated over the years, public organizations, aviation specialists and the media.

-We thank all and assure that we will continue to base our work on constructive cooperation for safe and efficient development of international civil aviation.
+We thank everyone and assure you that we will continue to build our work on the basis of constructive cooperation for the safe and efficient development of international civil aviation.

 Activity results